mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

       return x * 2;
     }

-    const doubledArr = arr.map(double);  // Internally, the map method executes the provided function for each element in the array, creating and returning a new array.
+    const doubledArr = arr.map(double);  // Internally the map method executes the provided function for each element in the array, creating and returning a new array.
 It does not modify the original array.

     console.log(doubledArr); // [10, 2, 6, 4, 12]